 Videos of the encounter from different angles led to polarized opinions on whether the teens were mocking Phillips or whether Phillips was interfering with them.

-Phillips said he decided to approach the teens when he saw an escalating situation between them and another group, leading to the faceoff with Sandmann.
+Phillips said he decided to approach the teens when he saw an escalating situation between them and the Hebrew Israelites, leading to the faceoff with Sandmann.
 He described the situation as tense and said he feared for his safety.

 Sandmann previously denied negative characterizations of his behavior and that of his classmates.